forcepusher/com.agava.yandexgames/README.md

 [Try the SDK demo here.](https://yandex.ru/games/app/223976?draft=true)

-**Key difference: Unlike other popular plugins, this SDK does not vandalize your project, and does not force you to use a specific WebGL template.
+**Key difference: Unlike other popular plugins, this SDK does not vandalize your project, and does not force you to use a specific WebGL Template.
 It is designed for publishing your project to multiple web game platforms, allowing you to use their respective SDKs (not just Yandex Games).**

 Project is maintained on spare time, so it will be behind on new feature support.
 Forking is highly recommended to modify it for your specific needs.